TrendingTechnology/reactgo.com-1/content/reactrouter/navlink/index.md

 ## What is the difference between NavLink and Link?

-The link is used to navigate the different routes on the site.
-But NavLink is used to add the style attributes to the active routes.
+The `Link` component is used to navigate the different routes on the site.
+But `NavLink` is used to add the style attributes to the active routes.

-In our routing app, we have three routes which are [home,/users,/contact] Let's style them using NavLink.
+In our routing app, we have three routes which are [home, /users, /contact] Let's style them using NavLink.

-We need to add a new prop called activeClassName to the NavLink component so that it applies that class whenever the route it is active.
+We need to add a new prop called `activeClassName` to the NavLink component so that it applies that class whenever the route it is active.

 _index.css_